riuseche/color-game/README.md

 # The Color Game

 TCG is a guessing game to test your RGB skills.
-The game will initite showing *6 squares* and a hit on the top, showing the current color you must find.
+The game will initiate showing *6 squares* and a hit on the top, showing the current color you must find.

 ## Red, Green, Blue color model